Some Good News :)

 We’re sitting at between 150% and 200% of what we would normally see to this point in the year.
 The good news is that (after a quick positive burst) the SAM is turning neutral / less positive for the next couple of weeks:

-…and that means we should see a more westerly flow across much of NSW – that means wetter to our west and south, but (finally) drier for us.
+…and that means we should see a more westerly flow across much of NSW – that means wetter to our west and south, but (finally) a little drier for us.
+The SAM turning negative doesn’t guarantee dry weather but it does increase the chances of it happening.
 Here’s the current 2 week outlook from two of the key models:

 You can see the classic drier-east-of-the-divide pattern emerging at last.
-We should see some sunny weather at times, but with some cold nights also possible…time to get that firewood dry!
+There is no guarantee it will be dry all the time, but we should see some sunny weather at times – and with some cold nights also possible it’s time to get that firewood dry!

 I’ll be back when the next interesting weather pattern looks like coming through / when the next monthly outlooks are released.
 Until then hope you get to enjoy the sunshine.